xentu/xentu-engine/README.md

 ## Getting Started

-If this is your first time using Xentu, you should try [Xentu Creator](https://xentu.net/creator) the official cross-platform editor IDE for Xentu.
+If this is your first time using Xentu, you should try [Xentu Creator](https://github.com/xentu/xentu-creator) the official cross-platform editor IDE for Xentu.
 It provides a rich code editor, debugging, project management, and other cool things like code templates to get you started.

-If you'd prefer to go it alone, the binaries can be downloaded from the Xentu website using [this link](https://xentu.net/binaries).
+If you'd prefer to go it alone, the binaries can be downloaded from the releases page [here](https://github.com/xentu/xentu-engine/releases).
 And in the next section you'll see how to build the engine yourself.

 <br />